Warning: Android apps use the camera unknowingly by users

 On a modern Android phone, 1 pixel on an 1080p screen it is nothing, and it will be almost impossibility the user can find it.
 Through this counterfeiting of the screen he made, found that the application he made could take pictures and email them from the device even when the user is looking at the screen without realizing that it is happening.

-With regard to licenses of apps there are many ways to make sure this doesn't happen on your phone or tablet.
-The user what he has to do, is to make sure when installing an application from the , which royalties are requested.
-If the app has nothing to do with the camera, it shouldn't ask for permission to the camera.
+With regard to licenses there are many ways to make sure that this does not happen on your phone or tablet.
+The user who has to do is to make sure when installing an app from the Play Store, which one royalties are requested.
+If the application is not related to the camera, it should not ask permission to use the camera.

 Android also has one process file of the system that allows users to know what apps run in the background and who are asking permission to work.